-Disputed charges or chargebacks are forced transaction reversals that are initiated by the cardholder’s bank.
+Disputed charges, or chargebacks, are forced transaction reversals that are initiated by the cardholder’s bank.
 They’re meant to serve as a consumer protection mechanism.

 In this guide, we’ll cover: